-The presidential election is just two short weeks away, so expect talk of the magic "270" electoral votes (the number needed to win the election) to be filling screens across the nation.
+Election Day is here, so you can expect talk of the magic "270" electoral votes, the number needed to win the Presidential election, to be filling screens across the nation.
 Additionally, there will be plenty of analysis examining the various "paths" for each candidate to reach that special "270."
 But where does the number come from, and what does it mean?

 The Electoral College has been America's process for electing presidents since its inception.
 At the Constitutional Convention of 1787, members debated a variety of ways to elect the president.
-(For instance, they considered allowing governors to choose, or some select group of House members, as well as a simple popular vote).
+They considered allowing governors to choose, or some select group of House members, as well as a simple popular vote.
 But eventually, they agreed to give citizens some voice in who their president would be, while also guarding against the "mob mentality" which many feared, rejecting the "one person, one vote" system of direct democracy.

 Instead, the founders assigned a certain number of electors to each state based on their populations.
 Voters then and now cast their ballots to nominate electors, who then go on to vote in the presidential contest, with the understood obligation to cast their ballot for the candidate chosen by the majority of their constituents.